Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/knowledge-ai.md

 !!! note
     Our Knowledge AI functionality requires the usage of external AI model provides such as Microsoft.
 You are subject to the terms of those once you are using the feature.
 Cognigy cannot take responsibility for your use of third-party services, systems, or materials.

 Knowledge is a critical part when building modern virtual agents.
-In the current era of bots, our customer usually use [Intents]() and so-called [Default Replies]() in order to detect questions and respond with appropriate content based on the Default Replies.
+In the current era of bots, our customers usually use [Intents]() and so-called [Default Replies]() in order to detect questions and respond with appropriate content based on the Default Replies.
 Crafting these Q&A pairs is time-consuming and requires a lot of maintenace effort.
 The future of bots will be different - and it starts right now!
 The Cognigy Knowledge AI solution allows our customers to upload their existing knowledge in the form of already existing documents like PDF files.
 Cognigy.AI will then learn how to extract meaningful information from those documents and will expose them to Flow designers via a new set of Flow Nodes.
 This functionality allows our customers to build knowledge based bots in minutes and get started way quicker.

 ## Quickstart
-This Quickstart guide aims for providing a solid stey-by-step tutorial on how to get started with our Knowledge AI solution.
+This Quickstart guide aims to provide a solid step-by-step tutorial on how to get started with our Knowledge AI solution.
 It won't explain concepts nor will it contain detailed information on how things work - please have a look at the other sections of this document in order to learn about the details.

 ### Setup LLMs
 In order to leverage the power of the Cognigy Knowledge AI solution, we have to create two LLM resources in your project: